 Uganda Travel Tips, Uganda Safari Advice, Uganda Safari Information.

-Any world traveler interested in a Uganda tour is required to be in possession of a valid passport issued by the respective country of origin.
-Uganda immigration Authorities requires that the passport copy should be 6 months valid and must have at least one page where the stamp can be put.
+Any world traveler interested in a Uganda safari or a Uganda tour is required to be in possession of a valid passport issued by the respective country of origin.
+Uganda immigration Authorities require that the passport copy should be 6 months valid and must have at least one page where the stamp can be put.

 Regarding the citizens of the East African Community, it can be noted that they do not require passports to enter Uganda.
 They can travel under the admissible temporary document and use their national identification cards for identification.

 Visa; where to get Uganda Visa?
 Do I need to buy Visa to Uganda?

 Uganda like any other sovereign country requires one to be in possession of her visa if he/she is to enter into her boundaries except the nationals of the Visa-exempt countries.
 Uganda Visa is secured online https://visas.immigration.go.ug/ at $50 per person and through her foreign embassies and consulates in the respective countries.

 The foreign residents in the East African Community do not require payment for the Uganda Visa just like the East African Community Citizens.

 Visa Exemption; who is not supposed to pay for Uganda Visa?
 Am I exempt from buying a visa to Uganda?